lioneltayyd/MADS-CAP/docs/report.md

 We plan to build an investment compass from scratch, to filter out the right company, and pick the right time to invest and exit.
 The compass is based on two key hypotheses:

 - **hypotheses 1**: “In the short run, the market is a voting machine but in the long run, it is a weighing machine.”
-[14]This quote means that you need to keep your eyes on thigh-quality companies, not chasing the cigar butts
+[14]This quote means that you need to keep your eyes on high-quality companies, not chasing the cigar butts
 - **hypotheses 2**:  [Mr.Market](http://Mr.Market) is often irrational and moody.
-This behavior of Mr. Market allows the investor to wait until Mr. Market is in a 'pessimistic mood' and offers low sale price[14]
+This behavior of Mr. Market allows the investor to wait until Mr. Market is in a 'pessimistic mood' and offers low share price[14]

 The roadmap we borrowed from Machine Learning for Algorithmic Trading[15].
 Standing on the giant’s shoulder, we divide our process into the following parts: